We may collect a share of sales or other compensation from the links on this page.

 Polyester and fleece are the most popular materials as they are cheap and lightweight.
 While it is a form of plastic it can be made from recycled bottles to offset its environmental impact.

-There are many types of neck warmers all in a variety of thickness from ultra thin to ultra thick.
+There are many types of neck warmers all in a variety of thicknesses from ultra-thin to ultra-thick.
 From 2 inch fleece to a few mm of light polyester.
 Too thin and wind will easily pass through, which won’t provide enough of a thermal barrier to keep you warm.
-Too thick and it will collect moisture, weigh you down and feel too restrictive.
+Too thick and it will collect moisture, weigh you down, and feel too restrictive.
 A thicker neck warmer is not always the warmest and if its snowing or raining and it gets wet, then it will wick away heat as it dries.

-The perfect neck gaiter is warm, not restrictive, easy to pull up and down and versatile to be worn all day – as a balaclava, scrunchies, bandana or hat!
+The perfect neck gaiter is warm, not restrictive, easy to pull up and down, and versatile to be worn all day – as a balaclava, scrunchie, bandana or hat!

 Neck warmers are not going to break the bank.
 Expect to pay in the region of $10-30 depending on your needs and the style you like the look of.
 If you want to save money, you can buy at offseason when retailers are looking to get rid of old stock.
 But if you’re going on a ski trip, then getting a neck warmer beforehand is definitely a priority.